 Integrated Children's Centres in Atlantic Canada

-The Government of New Brunswick, the Department of Education and Early Childhood Development of Prince Edward Island and the Department of Education in Nova Scotia have partnered with the Margaret and Wallace McCain Family Foundation, to sponsor community networks to create integrated children’s centres.
+The Government of New Brunswick, the Department of Education and Early Childhood Development of Prince Edward Island and the Department of Education in Nova Scotia have partnered with the Margaret and Wallace McCain Family Foundation Inc., to sponsor community networks to create integrated children’s centres.
 The nine sites involved in New Brunswick are part of a three-year pilot project and reflect the urban and rural, Francophone and Anglophone diversity of the region.
 Four Early Years Centres in PEI are modeling outreach to families who would normally not participate in group programs and Nova Scotia is building on its Schools Plus initiative.

 While each jurisdiction will create its own path based on its unique history, culture, resources and circumstances, the evaluation of the projects will be used to inform program practice and assist policy makers in building a comprehensive, assessable, and accountable family-oriented early childhood education and care system.